 I’m Tal Leming and I started developing OpenType features around 2002 or 2003.
 Since then I have developed the OpenType features for a number of fonts that do weird things.
 I only write OpenType features for my own fonts now, so I am semi-retired from day-to-day OpenType feature programming.
-However I teach type design at MICA and a number of my students have expressed interest in developing their own OpenType features and there wasn’t a good from the ground up introduction to this and...here we are.
-(Hi to my students!)
+Back when I had time, I taught a type design class at MICA and a number of my students expressed interest in developing their own OpenType features and there wasn’t a good from the ground up introduction to this and…here we are.
+(Hi to my former students!)

 This cookbook is not written by, sponsored by, supported, endorsed or whatever by the inventors of the OpenType features data storage formats and execution protocols.
 (That would be Adobe and Microsoft).
 This cookbook is unofficial unofficial unofficial.
 Did you read the part about who I am and why wrote this?
 To repeat, this is unofficial.

 If you have trouble understanding anything, need help with your features or anything like that, please post your questions on the UAFDKOML (Unofficial Adobe Font Developent Kit For OpenType Mailing List) or start a discussion on Type Drawers.
 I’m unfortunately not able to help with questions directly due to time constraints.

 This source for the text of this cookbook is on GitHub.
 If you spot errors, have suggestions about making something more clear and so on, please open an issue or submit a pull request over there.
 If you would rather get in touch with me directly, feel free to do that here.